Kattis91/upcoming-artist/README.md

   - Thanks to my mentor Jubril for good briefings, feedback, tip and the opportunity to ask questions.

-  - Thanks to Alan, Ed, Kevin and Joshua from the Tutors team for helping med with diverse things.
+  - Thanks to Alan, Ed, Kevin, Joshua and Sarah from the Tutors team for helping me with diverse things.